mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 | :---: | :--------: | :--------: | :----------: | :----------: | :--------: | :--------: | :---: |
 | F     | G          | A          | B            | C            | D          | E          | F     |

-Again, this is close to a major scale but is not quite the same.
+Again, this is close to a major scale but it is not quite the same.
 The interval pattern is W-W-W-H-W-W-H.

 To make it a major scale, the 4th note needs to be lowered one half step.